-Amazing vegan soy stew with soy granules or chunks and lots of vegetables.
+This amazing vegan soy stew with soy chunks or granules and lots of vegetables is the ultimate vegan comfort food.

-Generally, the only recipes I cook on repeat are some I inherited from my grandmother, things like the Chicken Dumpling Soup or the Romanian Pea and Chicken Stew.
-Or dishes that my mother-in-law used to cook for her children all the time and that my husband wishes me to cook now from time to time, for instance, the German Beef Soup or the Eggs in Mustard Sauce.
-Or dishes that my kids love more than anything like the Baked Chicken Thighs or crepes.
+Generally, the only recipes I cook on repeat are some I inherited from my grandmother, like the Chicken Dumpling Soup or the Romanian Pea and Chicken Stew.
+Or German dishes my husband wishes me to cook from time to time, such as German Beef Soup or Eggs in Mustard Sauce.
+Or dishes that my kids love more than anything, like Baked Chicken Thighs or creme fraiche crepes.

 What is textured soy protein (TSP)?

-Or textured vegetable protein (TVP) or soy meat, soy chunks or soy granules?
+Also known as textured vegetable protein (TVP), soy meat, soy chunks, or soya granules.

 TSP is a by-product of extracting soybean oil.
-It is often used as a meat replacement and sometimes as a meat extender and has a protein content comparable to certain meats.
-It is considered a low-cost healthy food especially if combined with vegetables, like in this recipe.
+It is often used as a meat replacement, sometimes as a meat extender, and has a protein content comparable to certain meats.
+It is considered a low-cost healthy food, especially if combined with vegetables, like in this recipe.

-Textured soy protein is a processed product and its consumption meets with controversy these days where clean eating is more important than ever.
-However, I don't worry much about that, we eat textured soy protein just like we eat meat and that is: in moderation.
+Textured soy protein is a processed product, and its consumption is controversial these days when clean eating is more important than ever.
+However, I don't worry much about that.
+We eat textured soy protein, just like meat, which is in moderation.

-And we don't even eat it because we are trying to replace or mimic meat, we just like its taste and structure, the endless possibilities you have when cooking it.
-Maybe you would like to try this Vegan Pasta Sauce or this Vegetarian Stir Fry.
+We don't even eat it because we are trying to replace or mimic meat; we just like its taste and structure and the endless possibilities when cooking it.
+Maybe you would like to try this Soya Spaghetti or this Vegetarian Stir Fry with Soy Granules.

 Spices: cumin, sweet paprika powder, marjoram.